Victorine-amani/Hospital_management/README.md

 python manage.py runserver
 Access the app in your browser at http://localhost:8000.

 Technologies Used
 Frontend: HTML, CSS, Python (Django)
 Backend: Django
 Database: MySQL
 Authentication:
 UI Framework:
-Contributing
-We welcome contributions to the Hospital Management App!
-To contribute:

-Fork the repository.

-Create a new branch: git checkout -b feature-new-feature.

-Make your changes and commit them: git commit -m "Add new feature"

-Push to the branch: git push origin feature-new-feature.

-Create a pull request detailing your changes.
 Contact
 If you have any questions or need assistance, please contact our development team at victorinenyagwala@gmail.com